 1a.
 Evidence: Y-22; N-0; 1b.
 Performance Gap: H-21; M-1; L-0; I-0; 1c.
-Impact: H-21; M-1; L-0; I-0 and I-0; I-0 and I-0;
+Impact: H-21; M-1; L-0; I-0 Rationale:

-- The Committee noted that this measure is nearly identical to measure #0712; the only difference is that the measures are examining the same patient at two different points in time (six months and twelve months) - The Committee also noted that performance on the measure has not changed much over time.
+- The Committee noted that this measure is nearly identical to measure #0710; the only difference is that the measures are examining the same patient at two different points in time (six months and twelve months). - The Committee also noted that performance on the measure has not changed much over time.
 The developer acknowledged it has been difficult to see movement in the overall statewide average in Minnesota which is currently at 5.6 percent, with higher performing clinics at the 20 percent mark.
-Even so, for both of the measures, the number of denominator cases has increased fourfold in the last four - The Committee agreed that depression is an important area to measure.
-One member expressed that this might be the only true population-based outcome measure for mental health and substance use disorder which is used widely and publically reported.
+Even so, for both of the measures, the number of denominator cases has increased fourfold in the last four years. - The Committee agreed that depression is an important area to measure.
+One member expressed that this might be the only true population-based outcome measure for mental health and substance use disorders which is used widely and publically reported.